 When evaluating space, consider the essentials required for a home office.
 Your workspace will require a desk, chair, computer, office supplies, printer, a space for writing, and storage for books and binders.
 Beyond this, your desk and workspace need to be in reach of an ethernet wall jack for internet, a phone line for an official business number, and a little bit of sunlight to keep you motivated.

 Fortunately, working from home will provide you with the amenities of home, such as a coffee maker, kitchen, and private bathroom.
 Acquiring the space for your home office requires a little creativity and a little cleanup around the house.

 It’s time to declutter organize, and test out those craftsman skills!

 Separate office supplies and organise your desk by gluing some mason jars together.

 Some other ideas to save office space include:

 There’s a reason some entrepreneurs choose to throw aquariums in their office and paint over those stark white walls.
 Your office setting directly affects productivity and psychologists have found that color directly impacts this.

 Walk into any boutique office space or corporate headquarters and the first thing you’ll see are black and blue encrusted marble floors, with a chic, granite desk sitting at reception.
 This is meant to create the first impression of luxury to guest as they walk in.

 Many people recommend painting office settings with metallic accents to retain a focused atmosphere.
-Go bold if you want and match your color to your profession.
-For the technical bunch, blue is a color that directly stimulates the mind.
+Go bold if you want and match your colour to your profession.
+For the technical bunch, blue is a colour that directly stimulates the mind.
 Green has been found to create balance for the body and red is for the fitness aficionados.
-Finally, many psychologists agree that yellow is the color for creatives.
+Finally, many psychologists agree that yellow is the colour for creatives.